Collection and Use of Personal Information

 Third-Party Sites and Services

-Our website and services may contain links to third-party websites and services (such as the google search box or facebook like buttons).
+Our website and services may contain links to third-party websites and services.
 Our services may also use or offer services from third parties.
 Information collected by third parties, which may include such things as location data or contact details, is governed by their privacy practices.
 We encourage you to learn about the privacy practices of those third parties.

 Our Commitment to Your Privacy